mertyildiran/SCOR/README.md

 Make sure you are logged in as admin and visit: [http://localhost:3000/admin](http://localhost:3000/admin)

 *Note: If you are not logged in to system you will get an exception which is extremely normal.*

+Now you are able to grant whoever you want with Administrative Privileges by checking Admin attribute: [http://localhost:3000/admin/user](http://localhost:3000/admin/user)

 ### Developer